-The house has eight double, twin or triple bedrooms, plus a dressing room which can be used as a children’s bedroom.
-This means that it can sleep 16 as eight couples, or 18 if children are present.
+The house has eight double or twin bedrooms, plus a dressing room which can be used as a children’s bedroom.
+This means that it can sleep 16 adults, or 18 if children are present.
 There are six bathrooms and shower rooms: three are exclusively en-suite, two bedrooms share a bathroom in a private area, and the final three bedrooms share a bathroom and a shower room between them.
 Reflecting the incremental development of the house itself, each has its own character.
 Some rooms feature flexible bed configurations; equal comfort is guaranteed in any configuration.

 The bedrooms are named after prominent members of the Markham family and contain pictures, possessions and information about each.
 The first four bedrooms open off the Front Landing which features the Landing Library, mainly classic novels and history books.
 The second four bedrooms open off the Back Landing, which contains display cases of Indian birds dating from the 1840s.